|

 more difficult enemy A.I. (harder than v1.2 below).
 But lacks

-some features and multiplay bug fixes that are in v1.2.
+some features and multiplay fixes that are added into v1.2.

 This is the second and final Official MPS Patch version.
 This one can be applied